 1932 was a big year for independent distributors, both good and bad.
 Although the country was in the midst of a crippling depression, Kable Printing Company (aka Kable Brothers Company) was flush enough so that in April of 1932 it spun off a new company to handle magazine and periodical distribution, Kable News Company.
 Its first client was Hugo Gernsback's Radio-Craft.

-The Eastern Distributing Corporation had been formed in 1924 by Paul Sampliner and by October of 1932 went under, giving rise to two more small independent distribution companies as Louis Silberkleit and Martin Goodman (both formerly of Eastern) formed Mutual Magazine Distributors, Inc., while Paul Sampliner and Harry Donenfeld (whose family, like Kable, also had a printing company, the Donny Press) formed Independent News.
+The Eastern Distributing Corporation had been formed in 1924 by Paul Sampliner and Charles Dreyfus.
+By October of 1932 it went under, giving rise to two more small independent distribution companies as Louis Silberkleit and Martin Goodman (both formerly of Eastern) formed Mutual Magazine Distributors, Inc., while Paul Sampliner and Harry Donenfeld (whose family, like Kable, also had a printing company, the Donny Press) formed Independent News.

 These two Printers' Ink advertisements from October 13 and November 10 1927, show the regional strength of Eastern as a magazine distributor.